Blockstream/esplora/README.md

 - `CUSTOM_CSS` - space separated list of css files to append into `style.css`
 - `NOSCRIPT_REDIR` - redirect noscript users to `{request_path}?nojs` (should be captured server-side and redirected to the prerender server, also see `PRERENDER_URL` in dev server options)

+Note that `API_URL` should be set to the publicly-reachable URL where the user's browser can issue requests at.
+(that is, *not* via `localhost`, unless you're setting up a dev environment where the browser is running on the same machine as the API server.)

 Elements-only configuration:

 - `NATIVE_ASSET_ID` - the ID of the native asset used to pay fees (defaults to `6f0279e9ed041c3d710a9f57d0c02928416460c4b722ae3457a11eec381c526d`, the asset id for BTC)